yashgoy41/HandTracker/README.md

 # Hand Tracker

-OpenCV and Mediapipe implementation to track hands
+OpenCV and Mediapipe implementation to track hands.
+Created by following tutorial from @murtazahassan